bombasticSlacks/Aspirant/Game/Training-Chopping-Block.md

 ### Shaman

-You count as having a [Trauma Kit](Game/Example-Gear#Trauma%20Kit) even if not carrying one.
+You count as having a [[Game/Example-Gear#Trauma Kit]] even if not carrying one.
 However, any related medical skill tests are performed at a -2.

 ### Visual Calculus